Emergency Blanket

 Our bodies always release moisture, and you need not be “sweating” from heat to achieve that.
 Sweating accelerates the process.
 Modern fabrics meant for rain are water permeable in one direction, which is away from your body.
 There’s an art to locking out water on the shell while still being breathable from the inside.
 Fabrics like these are expensive, such as Gore-tex.
 However, this is not the technology you’ll find in a $10 emergency blanket.

-When the average person turns to an emergency blanket, it’s almost always for warmth.
+When the average person turns to an emergency blanket, it’s almost always for life-saving warmth.
 That means we are in a cold climate scenario and already know that the cold can be deadly.
 Being cold and wet is infinitely more deadly!!!

 Beware of Moisture